 Advanced placement and/or credit may be earned through placement examination for a maximum of 30 credits.
-The four examinations Anderson University recognizes are the Advanced Placement Program (AP) of the College Board, the College Level Examination Program (CLEP), the Cambridge International Examinations (GCE A level), and the International Baccalaureate (IB) Program, subject to approval by the academic departments.
+The four examinations Anderson University recognizes are the Advanced Placement Program (AP) of the College Board, the College Level Examination Program (CLEP), the Cambridge International Examinations (GCE A level), and the International Baccalaureate Program, subject to approval by the academic departments.
 Credit received by examination is tuition-free and applies toward the requirements for graduation.
-Visit anderson.edu/registrar for additional information.
+For more information, consult the university website at anderson.edu/registrar for the most current and updated information.